Stacked Bar Chart and Primavera P6 Stacked Histogram

-Charts are helpful for readers to understand, analyze and demonstrate the percentages and/or quantities of particular results.
+Charts are visual presentation tools that help readers to understand, analyze and demonstrate the percentages and/or quantities of particular results.
 Pie charts, line graphs, bar charts are used to visulize the key parts of large data sets.
 A stacked bar chart is a type of bar chart used to make a comparison between individual data points.

 What Is a Stacked Bar Chart?

 A stacked bar chart , also known as a stacked bar graph is a visual presentation tool.
 It is used to break down the whole data set into smaller parts to compare them.
 In a typical stacked bar chart, columns and segments represent the data sets.
 One bar represents a total amount and the segments of the bar represent smaller and different parts of that amount.

 Above figure shows a typical stacked bar chart.
 There are six columns and each column is divided into four series.
 In other words, each column displays a total amount and series are the sub amounts.
 Series are the equivalent segments with same colour in each column.
 Using different colors for each segment makes it easier to make a comparison between bars.

 A stacked bar chart enables to track the changes in a data set easily.
 Assume that you are reporting the labor costs of a construction project.
 You are asked to show various types of labor costs in one chart over time.
 The best thing to do is to create a stacked bar chart and show the cost changes.

 How to Analyze a Stacked Bar Chart ?